freezy/android-seed/README.md

 *Note that of the time of writing, v1.0-RC3 is not released and you should use v1.0-RC1.*

 1. Open *Settings*, *Plugins*, *Browse Repositories* and install *Android Studio Unit Test*
 2. Import the project as a Gradle project.
+This can take a while.
+Specially downloading 30 megs of Gradle binaries usually takes 30 minutes (Gradle, CDN, please!).
+Once that's done, it downloads all the deps on first run.
+This is usually faster.
 3. Open *Run Configurations*, click on *Defaults*, *Android Tests* and put `com.google.android.apps.common.testing.testrunner.GoogleInstrumentationTestRunner` as the instrumentation runner (pro tip: click browse and type *GITR*).
 This makes Android Studio use the Espresso runner instead of the default one.